 Read AMTA's year in review and see how we remain as committed as ever to supporting our members and the entire massage therapy profession.

-AMTA’s advocacy efforts also support health equity by increasing affordable access to massage therapy for pain management and health conditions, through the expansion of coverage and removal of economic barriers.
-And, as massage therapy gains more recognition as an important part of integrative healthcare, this creates more opportunities for massage therapists.
+Our advocacy efforts also emphasized the importance of new research in massage therapy, actively engaged AMTA members in legislative and advocacy activities, and promoted health equity by increasing affordable access to massage therapy and reducing economic barriers.
+As massage therapy gains more recognition as an effective treatment within integrative healthcare, more opportunities are created for massage therapists.

 Financial Overview